drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/6_custom_assertions.md

 assertions.
 These methods will run a query on the DOM and make an assertion.
 You do not need to assert these yourself.

-The methods it provides are:
+The method it provides is:

 - `assertSee` - This method will assert that the given text exists inside the page

 In this tutorial, you will:

-- Create a headless browser instance;
+- Create a headless browser instance; and
 - Assert text exists inside the DOM (page).

 ## Folder Structure End State